 On July 3, 1754, in the Battle of the Great Meadows, 600 French troops led by Capt.
 Louis Coulon de Villiers, the brother of Jumonville, along with 100 Indians, attacked the fort.
 Throughout the day, heavy rain swamped the low lying fort making the use of firearms difficult and ruining much of the gunpowder and provisions.
 Late in the day, seeing that their position was untenable, Washington accepted a truce which allowed the peaceful withdrawal of his forces which he completed on July 4, 1754.
 The French subsequently occupied the fort and then burned it.

 Attempts to preserve the location of the fort were undertaken and on March 4, 1931, Congress declared the location a National Battlefield Site under management of the War Department.
 Transferred to the National Park Service in 1933, the park was redesignated a National Battlefield on August 10, 1961.
 As with all historic sites administered by the National Park Service, the battlefield was listed on the National Register of Historic Places on October 15, 1966.
 Subsequent archeological research helped to uncover the majority of the original fort position, shape and design.
-A replica of the fort was completed in the 1970's.
-A new visitor center, which also is home to a National Road interpretive center opened on October 8, 2005.
+A replica of the fort was completed in the 1970s.
+A visitor center, which also is home to a National Road interpretive center opened back in 2005.

-Entrance fees can be waived for self-guided groups on an educational visit.
-Schools and educational groups should schedule in advance and request a fee waiver form.
+Schools and educational groups should schedule in advance.
 Mid-April through early June often fill early.